jbuhacoff/docker-login-container/README.md

 As the user, just ssh to the host to enter the container.
 If the container is not already running, it will be started automatically.

+A user may have more than one login container.
+When a user has multiple containers, one way to know which container to enter on login is to associate them with ssh public keys.
+In the `~/.ssh/authorized_keys` file, add one entry per container and set the image name, container name, and ssh public key differently on each entry.